inventree/InvenTree/docs/docs/develop/contributing.md

 invoke dev.test --help
 ```

+#### Database Permission Issues

 For local testing django creates a test database and removes it after testing.
-So
-the database user in your config.yaml file needs to have the right to create a new database.
+If you encounter permission issues while running unit test, ensure that your database user has permission to create new databases.

-For PostgreeSQL run:
+For example, in PostgreSQL, run:

 ```
 alter user myuser createdb;
 ```

+!!! info "Devcontainer"
+    The default database container which is provided in the devcontainer is already setup with the required permissions

 ## Code Style